1. How do I apply?

 8. What does the SPEAK test have to do with my financial support?

 The department provides financial support, generally as a Teaching Assistant, to graduate students admitted to our program with an Instructional Assistantship.
 The amount of support will always be sufficient to qualify you for the student F1 visa.
 Once admitted in the graduate program, typically international students will first need to take the SPEAK Test at the testing center at the University of Houston before the semester begins.
 The student must obtain a score of at least 50 to be allowed to teach at University of Houston.
 However, a lower score will not take away their stipend, but these students will be assigned other duties, and encouraged to improve their language skills and take the test again.
 Students need to successfully pass the SPEAK test in the first year in order to continue to be a Teaching Assistant.
+You may contact the Academic Coordinator to know about other options to take the SPEAK test.

 9. What is the University of Houston – Main Campus’ code from the Education Test System (ETS):